hr1juldey/IndiByte/media/tts/scene_01_vo_02.md

-For decades, NUTRITION SCIENCE has been... like a GLOBAL RESTAURANT CHAIN... using one MENU worldwide.
- Whether you're in MUMBAI... or MINNESOTA... the DIETARY ADVICE is largely the same.
+For decades, nutrition science has been like a global restaurant chain, using one menu worldwide.
+Whether you're in Mumbai or Minnesota, the dietary advice is largely the same.

-This makes PERFECT SENSE... from a
-  STANDARDIZATION perspective...
- but it completely ignores... where we actually eat from.
-Your PLATE... not the PANTRY.
+Now, this makes perfect sense from a standardization perspective... but here's the problem - it completely ignores where we actually eat from.
+Your plate... not the pantry.